 Trips are an important part of studying History.
 In the lower school, we take all the girls on day trips to Hampton Court and the Tower of London, and in Year 9 they have a 5-day residential trip to the World War 1 battlefields of Europe in the last week of the summer term.
 IGCSE pupils have study days on subjects such as Vietnam and the Holocaust.
 In the Sixth Form, trips go up to London to lectures and exhibitions at venues such as the British Museum and the British Academy.

-The Junior History and Classics Society runs events such as balloon debates for the younger years, while a weekly university group provides an opportunity for girls interested in further study to explore their own interests in greater detail.
+Year 9 compete in a House balloon debate in which they argue for the significance of their chosen historical characters.
+The History Society runs fortnightly events, and a weekly group provides an opportunity for those Sixth Form girls interested in further study to explore their own historical interests in greater detail.

 Geography is taught to all girls in Years 7, 8 and 9.
 It is then an option at both GCSE and A Level.

 In Years 7 to 9, the girls explore topics such as the Middle East, glaciation, and oceans.
 We make use of our beautiful grounds to complete fieldwork during lessons, exploring microclimates and parks.
 The girls also go on an annual field trip.